AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 ``create()``.

-Here is another version of the simple image reading code from Section `Image Input Made Simple`_, but this time it is fully elaborated with error checking and reporting::
+Here is another version of the simple image reading code from Section :ref:`Image Input Made Simple`, but this time it is fully elaborated with error checking and reporting::

         #include <OpenImageIO/imageio.h>